‘Multiple’ credit card skimming devices found at New Kent gas station

 Representatives of the Valero gas station, located at 2540 New Kent Highway, contacted deputies “after credit card skimming devices were found to have been installed inside of multiple gas pumps.”

-“The face panel was actually opened, and that the skimmer device went between the card insert on the front of the pump, and the actual computer inside of the pump,” Sheriff Joe McLaughlin told 8News.
+“The face panel was actually opened, and that the skimmer device went between the card insert on the front of the pump, and the actual computer inside of the pump,” explained Sheriff Joe McLaughlin.

 Not only that, he says these skimmers used Bluetooth.
 Meaning, it’s highly likely the perpetrators were nearby, stealing personal information in real time.